 With 5-year gift-tax averaging, a taxpayer may contribute up to $75,000 per beneficiary when the contribution is treated as if it were made over a 5-year period.
 If a grandparent contributes more than $75,000 to a grandchild’s 529 plan, only the excess amount will count against the grandparent’s lifetime exemption limit.

-Taxpayers must report 20% of the total 529 plan contribution for each of the 5 years.
+Taxpayers must report 20% of the total 529 plan contribution for each of the five years.
 If the grandparent dies within the 5-year period, a pro-rata portion of the 529 plan contribution will be added back to the grandparent’s estate.
-For example, if the grandparent dies in year 3, the contributions corresponding to years 4 and 5 will be included in the grandparent’s estate.
+For example, if the grandparent dies in year 3, the contributions corresponding to years four and five will be included in the grandparent’s estate.

 Gift taxes and the GST do not apply if a grandparent pays for a grandchild’s tuition and the payment is made directly to a qualified educational institution.
 However, in most cases a grandparent would be better off funding a 529 plan to pay for a grandchild’s education than paying the college directly: